 …and the one you don’t

 “And some say,” intones a wizened Porter, “that, very occasionally, it can be seen walking down this very corridor at the dead of night.”
-Don’t expect anything approaching this level of interaction with the Reclusive International Student: every college has a recluse for whom ‘Oriental work ethic’ is an understatement.
+Don’t expect anything approaching this level of interaction with the Reclusive International Student: every college has one.
 Marked only by his inconspicuous absence from every college social event, the light under the locked door of the international student is often the only clue as to his occupancy.